matrup01/bac_modules/README.md

 5.    sen55.py

-5.1   quickplot(file)
+5.1   SEN55(file)

-	draws a plot of pm1, pm2.5, pm4 and pm10 vs time
+	creates a SEN55-object

 	file (str) ... takes a sen55-produced csv-file

+	start (str,optional) ... takes a str in 'hh:mm:ss'-format and only imports data acquired after that timestamp end (str,optional) ... takes a str in 'hh:mm:ss'-format and only imports data acquired before that timestamp title (str, optional) ... takes a str and uses it as a title for quickplots

-5.2   plot(file,ax,plot)
+5.2   plot(ax,y)

-	draws a plot of a pm-value vs time on an existing matplotlib-axis
+	draws a plot of tvoc vs time or co2 vs time on an existing matplotlib-axis

-	file (str) ... takes a sen55-produced csv-file ax (axis) ... takes a matplotlib-axis, on which the graph will be drawn plot (str) ... determines which graph will be drawn (legal strings: pm1,pm25,pm4,pm10,temp,hum)
+	ax (axis) ... takes a matplotlib-axis, on which the graph will be drawn y (str) ... determines which plot should be drawn (legal strings: 'pm1','pm25','pm4','pm10','temp','hum')

-	startcrop (int, optional) ...
-Takes an int and crops the beginning of the plot by its amount datapoints endcrop (int, optional) ...
-Takes an int and crops the end of the plot by its amount datapoints color (str, optional) ... changes the color of the plot, default-"tab:red"
+	color (str, optional) ... changes the color of the plot, default-"tab:red" secondary (bool, oprional) ... determines which y-axis should be colored (False-left axis/True-right axis), default-False

+3.3   quickplot()

+	draws a plot of tvoc vs time

+3.4   findplot(y)

+	matches the given str with the correct data and returns it

+	y (str) ... plottype (legal strings: 'pm1','pm25','pm4','pm10','temp','hum')